 Two somewhat related topics occupy the last parts of this compensation model.
 The first of these is international compensation or as it is called in most of the rest of the world, remuneration.
 This topic in turn has two aspects.
 The first is compensation of American employees assigned to foreign operations, called expatriates.
-As American industry continues to expand overseas to foreign countries in this era of globalization the numbers of these employees' increases and the importance of proper compensation for this group of employees becomes a new problem.
+As American industry continues to expand overseas to foreign countries in this era of globalization, the number of expatriate employees increases and the importance of proper compensation for this group of employees becomes a new problem.
 Moving employees to other countries raises a number of issues of equity, both for the expatriate and for the local employees.
 And the second aspect is the compensation of local employees and the differences of local customs and laws that require adaptations to the compensation program of the organization.

 THE PLAN OF THIS BOOK

 In this book compensation administration is seen as having a number of components whose design and operation are influenced by a set of environmental and organizational influences.
 The rest of part I investigates these various environmental influences, particularly legal, economic and social.
-In Part II of the book, the overarching component of compensation, the wage level, is considered.
+In Part II of the book, the overarching component of compensation, the pay level, is considered.
 This component determines the competitiveness of the organization in the labor market and the information collected to determine this.
-Part III deals with the largest part of compensation the determination of base pay.
-This moves from the organizational systems used to organize pay structures to the determination of individual employees pay.
+Part III deals with the largest part of compensation - the determination of base pay.
+This moves from the organizational systems used to organize pay structures to the determination of individual employees' pay.
 Part IV explores the expanding use of variable pay, the techniques used for this component and the major groups whose pay is largely based upon it.
-Part V discusses the other expanding component of compensation benefitsand how to get these under control.
+Part V discusses the other expanding component of compensation - benefits - and how to get these under control.
 Part VI brings the compensation program together with planning and control.
 Lastly, part VII examines international compensation and relocation of employees and facilities.